The Outdoor Activities Guide

 Crossbows are used for science research, sample collections, leisure, and hunting purposes.
 In some countries, there are fewer restrictions and regulations than owning a firearm, so this can increase their use in hunting.
 There are some states and countries that have bow and/or crossbow hunting seasons.

-In recent times, the crossbow is increasingly popular with hunters.
+In recent times, the crossbow has become increasingly popular with hunters.
 There are multiple reasons for this change including their cost effectiveness because you can reuse the bolt.
 Other reasons include the increased thrill of the hunt and popular post-zombie apocalypse dramas.

 What Are The Different Types of Crossbows?